Understanding Creutzfeldt-Jakob Disease: Symptoms, Causes, Diagnosis, and Treatment

 The rapid progression of symptoms is a hallmark of CJD, with patients typically succumbing to the disease within a year of onset.

-Causes of Creutzfeldt-Jakob Disease
+What are the Causes of Creutzfeldt-Jakob Disease?

 The exact cause of sporadic CJD remains unknown.
 However, familial CJD is linked to mutations in the PRNP gene, which encodes the prion protein.
 These mutations increase the likelihood of prion misfolding, leading to disease.
-Acquired CJD is caused by exposure to infectious prions, which can occur through medical procedures involving contaminated equipment or consumption of prion-infected meat.

 Diagnosing Creutzfeldt-Jakob Disease can be challenging due to its rapid progression and the similarity of its early symptoms to other neurological disorders.
 A combination of clinical evaluation, imaging studies, and laboratory tests is typically employed to arrive at a diagnosis.